-The Township is served by three (3) ambulance companies.
-They are Chal-Brit Ambulance, Grand View Hospital Ambulance, and Point Pleasant-Plumsteadville Regional Ambulance.
+The Township is served by four (4) primary ambulance companies.
+They are Chal-Brit Ambulance, Grand View Hospital Ambulance, VMSC Emergency Medical Services, and Point Pleasant-Plumsteadville Regional Ambulance.
 They are centrally dispatched by Bucks County Emergency Management.
 The Board of Supervisors, in fiscal year 2010 voted to provide financial assistance to the primary ambulance companies servicing Hilltown Township.
-That financial assistance was continued in 2023.
+That financial assistance was continued, and expanded, in 2024.
 The disbursements were made as follows:

-Point Pleasant-Plumsteadville Regional Ambulance \$ 8,820
+Point Pleasant-Plumsteadville Regional Ambulance Chal-Brit Regional Ambulance \$ 5,460 24,360

-Chal-Brit Regional Ambulance 33,180
+VMSC EMS 12,180

 Total \$ 42,000